Ultimate Guide to Water Jet Machining Process: Advantages & Features 2022

 Ultra high-pressure water generator

-This is a pump that emits super high pressure of 300 to 600 MPa.
+This pump emits super high pressure of 300 to 600 MPa.

 Processing nozzle